cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 #### CORS configuration

-If required, you can also specify the origin and methods for CORS.
+If required, you can also specify the allowed origins, methods, headers, and whether to allow credentials for CORS.

 <pre class="prettyprint">
 production: